by Tim Gilmore, 5/3/2019

 Gary’s watching TV and drinking a tallboy Budweiser.
 He’s lived here 10 years.
 He wears a camouflage bandana and a sleeveless t-shirt cut open at the sides.
 “Hey, ya’ll,” he says in a loud deep Southern drawl, opening his door excitedly.
 “Welcome to the place I call Gary’s rat hole.”

 It’s hard to believe that Jax poète maudit, Alan Justiss, devotee of Bukowski, who lived in downtown boiler rooms and impromptu trailers on bookseller Ron Chamblin’s land, never lived here.
 I expect to catch his ghost, “twisted on the banister / Under the vapour in the fetid air / Struggling with the devil of the stairs who wears / The deceitful face of hope and of despair.”
-Of course Alan would writhe at the thought of his name wrapped in T.S.
-Eliot lines.
+I assumed at first that Alan would writhe at the thought of his name wrapped in T.S.
+Eliot lines, but his friend and biographer Nestor Gil tells me Alan would be honored.
+He loved T.S.
+Eliot.

 Standing in the hallway with the casements wide open, Steve says the house might be run down, but tenants have felt lucky to call it home.
 There’s no air-conditioning, but there’s a breeze through these windows, and there’s a view of the river and the trees and the constant traffic, from which they feel sheltered, down on Atlantic Boulevard.